 Pituitary adenoma is the most common benign tumor in the sellar region.
 Its incidence is 8.2-14.7/100000, accounting for 10%-15% of all intracranial tumors[1].
-Pituitary adenoma is next only to gliocytoma and meningoma in terms of prevalence[2].
+Pituitary adenoma is next only to gliocytoma and meningioma in terms of prevalence[2].
 According to functional classification, it can be divided into functional and nonfunctional pituitary adenomas, and nonfunctional pituitary adenomas are more common[3].
-Those larger > 1 cm in diameter are defined as large pituitary adenomas.
-The main clinical manifestations of pituitary adenomas are hormonal disorder, and increasing tumor volume, which leads to headache, visual field disturbance, cranial nerve damage, and reduced quality of life[4].
-Except for lactating pituitary adenomas, surgical resection is the first choice of treatment, and most pituitary adenomas can be removed by trans-sphenoidal surgery.
-At present, resection of pituitary adenomas by trans-sphenoidal approach under microscopy and neuroendoscopy is a clinically mature minimally invasive surgery[5].
+Those > 1 cm in diameter are defined as large pituitary adenomas.
+The main clinical manifestations of pituitary adenomas are hormonal disorder and increasing tumor volume, which leads to headache, visual field disturbance, cranial nerve damage, and reduced quality of life[4].
+Except for lactating pituitary adenomas, surgical resection is the first choice of treatment, and most pituitary adenomas can be removed by transsphenoidal surgery.
+At present, resection of pituitary adenomas by transsphenoidal approach under microscopy and neuroendoscopy is a clinically mature minimally invasive surgery[5].

-This study reviewed the clinical data of patients with nonfunctional large pituitary adenomas treated by neuroendoscopic and microscopical surgery in our department, and explored the clinical effect of neuroendoscopic and microscopic trans-sphenoidal approach for resection of nonfunctional large pituitary adenomas.
+This study reviewed the clinical data of patients with nonfunctional large pituitary adenomas treated by neuroendoscopic and microscopic surgery in our department and explored the clinical effect of neuroendoscopic and microscopic transsphenoidal approach for resection of nonfunctional large pituitary adenomas.

 MATERIALS AND METHODS